-Bean seeds are really easy to collect and save for re-planting next year.
 The first step in saving bean seeds is to make sure you are getting them from a well-established heirloom variety so you'll have the best chances at success.
 There are lots of heirloom bean varieties available to choose from.
 For pole beans, the Kentucky Wonder Pole is probably the most common.
 For bush beans, the Blue Lake 274 variety is one of the more commonly grown.
 Early Bush Italian is a common heirloom variety of flat bean, while Purple Queen is a common heirloom purple bean.
 Our favorite heirloom is Calima, which is a French filet type of bean that is nice and thin when picked early, but also works great as a canning bean if you wait a few extra days to harvest.
 This results in longer, thicker beans.

 and shriveled up a bit.
 Then you can then put the seeds inside an

 label the envelope or jar so you know what seeds it contains.
 Lots of times, bean seeds look the same so it's best to keep track of the different varieties you are saving from the beginning.
 If you are

 saving lots of different seeds but not a big quantity, several envelopes can fit inside one,

 quart-sized jar.
 It's also a good idea to put a tablespoon of dry rice